MuokaPWambua/tokengenerator/README.md

 # tokengenerator
-a simple flask app that generates keys or token when a user signs in
+a simple flask app that generates keys or token

+# Requirements

+Flask
+PyJWT
+python-dateutil